solidsnake1298/Jellyfin-Newsletter-Plugin/README.md

 - {PosterPath} - Jellyfin's assigned Poster Path (NOT RECOMMENDED TO USE)
 ```
 ## Known Issues
-See 'issues' tab in GitHub with the lable 'bug'
+See 'issues' tab in GitHub with the label 'bug'

 # Contribute
 If you would like to collaborate/contribute, feel free!
 Make all PR's to the 'development' branch and please note clearly what was added/fixed, thanks!